smartdevcode/awesome-nestjs/README.md

   - [TypeScript Clean Architecture](https://github.com/pvarentsov/typescript-clean-architecture) - Clean Architecture based application with NestJS, PostgreSQL and TypeORM.

 - Boilerplate
-  - [🧪 Fully tested NestJS Prisma Clean Architecture Boilerplate](https://github.com/VincentJouanne/nest-clean-architecture-ddd-example) - This boilerplate shows how to test your NestJS API with unit, integration and e2e tests.
-Use-cases are written in functionnal programming with FP-TS.
   - [NestJS Permission Boilerplate](https://github.com/Ferdysd96/nestjs-permission-boilerplate) - This is a basic NestJS boilerplate project built on the more powerful Node.js framework.
 The main purpose of this project is to dynamically handle roles and permissions assigned to the user.
   - [SQB NestJS Boilerplate](https://github.com/squareboat/nestjs-boilerplate) - A production-ready 🏭 NestJS boilerplate with batteries 🔋 included.
 No Kidding!.
   - [Nest BFF](https://github.com/ahrnee/nestjs-bff) - A boilerplate [BFF](https://samnewman.io/patterns/architectural/bff/) web application starter-project using NestJS.
 Includes CLI, and MongoDB migrations features.